randomtdev/nexusmods_downloadfix/README.md

 # nexusmods_downloadfix
 Userscript to fix the dumb new nexusmods update

-If you're here, chances are you're looking to get rid of the predatory dogshit download pop-up the nexus administration has shoved into your face recently.
+If you're here, chances are you're looking to get rid of the shameless download pop-up the nexus administration has shoved into your face recently.

 You're in luck!
 I have used my meager javascript knowledge to develop a script that completely bypasses this nonsense.